ugaya40/leseq/README.md

 [![npm version](https://badge.fury.io/js/leseq.svg)](https://badge.fury.io/js/leseq)

-Lazy evaluation list(lazy list) with high tree-shaking affinity and easy customization.
+Lazy list(lazy list) with high tree-shaking affinity and easy customization.

 # Features
-- 🎁 **Lazy Evaluation**: The collections are only enumerated to the minimum necessary.
+- 🎁 **Lazy Collection**: The collections are only enumerated to the minimum necessary.
 Infinite sequences are supported.
 - 🎄 **Tree-Shakeable**: Only the features you use will be bundled.
 - 👻 **Async Iterator Support**: *Iterable* can also be seamlessly treated as *Async Iterator*.
 - 📎 **Easy-Customization**: You can easily create the functions you need by yourself.
 [In this way.](https://ugaya40.github.io/leseq/create/)